Metaphysicist0/Metaphysicist0/README.md

 -
 - What do I want to do?
 -
 - In the field of intelligent medical robotics, I hope to combine machine intelligence and algorithm intelligence.
-Regarding machine intelligence, metamorphic mechanism (a wonderful theory proposed by Prof. Jian S. Dai) is interesting and prosperous.
+Regarding machine intelligence, metamorphic mechanism (a wonderful theory proposed by Prof. Jian S. Dai) and continuum/soft robotic structure are interesting and prosperous.
 For algorithm intelligence, semantic analysis of surgical scenes, imitation learning of surgeon skills, surgical planning and decision-making, and intelligent control theory are all vital.
 -
-- In the field of medical image analysis and bioinformatics, I hope to leverage machine learning algorithms to mine hidden patterns in the fusion of multi-source biomedical data.
+- For medical image analysis and bioinformatics, I am eager to leverage machine learning algorithms to mine hidden patterns in the fusion of multi-source/multi-modality biomedical data.
 -
 - I hope to discuss, communicate, and cooperate with friends, especially peers with backgrounds in artificial intelligence, mechanism theory, and clinical medicine!
 -